Quark-to-gluon composition of the quark-gluon plasma in relativistic heavy-ion collisions

-We show in Fig.\ref{ratio-time} the result starting from an initial gluon dominated plasma with a $R_{qg} = 0.25$ which is already a quite strongly gluon dominated plasma, however changing this initial ratio by a factor of two affects the final ratio by less than a $10 \%$, while the effect we are describing modifies the value of $R_{qg}$ by more than an order of magnitude.
+We show in Fig.\ref{ratio-time} the result starting from an initial gluon dominated plasma with a $R_{qg} = 0.25$, however changing this initial ratio by a factor of two affects the final ratio by less than a $10 \%$, while the effect we are describing modifies the value of $R_{qg}$ by more than an order of magnitude.

-In Fig.\ref{ratio-pt} the $p_T$ dependence of the quark to gluon ratio is shown for the initial distribution (dotted line) and the freeze-out distributions: massless case (dashed line) and massive case (solid line).
-Black lines are for $Au+Au$ and light ones fore $Pb+Pb$.
+In Fig.\ref{ratio-pt} the $p_T$ dependence of the quark to gluon ratio is shown for the initial distribution (dotted line) and the freeze-out distributions: massless case (dashed lines) and massive case (solid lines).
+Thin black lines are for $Au+Au$ and thick light ones fore $Pb+Pb$.
 We see the large difference between the massless and the massive case and also that the net gluon to quark conversion extends up to quite large $p_T$.
 The decrease of the ratio with $p_T$ can be expected considering that high$-p_T$ particles can more easily elude the equilibration dynamics.
 However, in the massive case, we note a quite strong dependence below $p_T=2$ GeV that has not to be interpreted as a fast detachment from the chemical equilibrium.
-In fact the $p_T-$dependence of the ratio can be evaluated analitically at equilibrium and it is given by
+In fact the $p_T-$dependence of the ratio can be evaluated analytically at equilibrium and it is given by

 where $\beta_0$ is the radial flow velocity, $m_{T}^{q}$ and $m_{T}^{g}$ are the transverse masses.
-We plot in Fig.\ref{ratio-pt} by thin solid line such a function rescaled by a factor 0.85 accounting for the lack of full thermalization.
+We plot in Fig.\ref{ratio-pt} by thin dot-dashed line such a function rescaled by a factor 0.65 accounting for the lack of full thermalization.
 The strong $p_T$ dependence obtained in the transport simulation follows very closely the equilibrium behavior at least up to $p_T \sim 1.5$ GeV.
 This is a well known effect predicted by hydrodynamics and experimentally observed from SPS to LHC energy for hadronic spectra.